ifmelate/n8n-workflow-builder-mcp/README.md

 It's in early development stage.
 Basically, it's working - MCP server creates JSON file with n8n workflow that you can copy and paste to worfklow editor in n8n UI.
 Current problems:
-- sometimes llm agents put wrong parameters in the request.
-I plan to find a way to fix this.
+- sometimes llm agents put wrong parameters in the request. **I plan to find a way to fix this**.
+- sometimes connection between nodes is not setting. **I'm working to resolve it**.
+- not all types of node are checked working. **I'm working to resolve it**.
 - initial prompt does matter.
-If it's not clear, the agent will go wrong way.
+If it's not clear, the agent will go wrong way. **I plan to find a way to fix this**.

 ## Key Features